 Another way of compiling a list of prospects is good ol’ Google.
 This might take more time than the other methods, but it allows you to hone in on actual companies you would like to target.
-We suggest making an Excel or Google Sheet (like this one here) to better organize your data.
+We suggest making an Excel or Google Sheet (like this one here: energy broker prospect list) to better organize your data.

-If you decided that you would like to prospect in-person, then you can build your prospect list as you make in-person visits.
-Simply pick an area that you would like to target (try to pick a 10 mile radius to start) and spend every day in your territory.
-If restaurants are your niche market, go visit ever restaurant in your territory until you know every owner’s name, how much energy they use, who they use for supply, and even obtain copies of their bill.
+If you decide that you would like to prospect in person, then you can build your prospect list as you make in-person visits.
+Simply pick an area that you would like to target (try to pick a 10-mile radius to start) and spend every day in your territory.
+If restaurants are your niche market, go visit every restaurant in your territory until you know every owner’s name, how much energy they use, who they use for supply, and even obtain copies of their bill.
 Do not leave your territory until you have turned over every rock.
 As you go, take detailed notes on each prospect, and slowly develop your list.
 You will see over time how these prospects begin to turn into new customers.

 Now that you have a list of energy leads, it’s important to understand how to effectively view and sort the lead data.
 After all, hundreds of line items on a spreadsheet mean nothing if your cold prospecting sales efforts are disorganized.
 Here are a few tips to keep organized with your prospects when you are selling in deregulated energy states: